Fall Creek, Texas: Location and property

 The 1260 acre community is on the northern side of Beltway 8, 3 mi away from George Bush Intercontinental Airport in Houston and 15 mi away from Downtown Houston.
 Fall Creek was developed by Johnson Development and Jefferson Development.

 In 2004 Ralph Bivins of the Houston Chronicle said that Fall Creek had "one of the shortest downtown commutes among any of the master-planned communities started in the last two or three years."
 The development companies estimate the travel time between Fall Creek and Bush Airport to be eight minutes.
 Bivins said in 2001 that Fall Creek, then in development, would be closer in proximity to Downtown than Atascocita and Kingwood.
 The developers promoted the community's location as its selling point; Steve Pierce, the general manager of Fall Creek, described Fall Creek as "the closest master-planned community to downtown."
 In 2001 Bivins said that Fall Creek would be "in a strong position" because long commutes and traffic congestion became concerns to Houston area commuters.
 Fall Creek is in proximity to U.S. Route 59.
 Larry Johnson, an employee of Fall Creek co-developer Johnson Development, described U.S. 59 as "probably the best freeway in town."
 Pierce also said that Fall Creek was not prone to flooding.
 The modus operandi of the developers was that they found tracts of land near a major freeway that would put residents in a position to have quick commutes to their workplaces.
-Bivins compared Fall Creek to Silverlake, a community in Brazoria County, Texas developed by Johnson Development.
+Bivins compared Fall Creek to Silverlake, a community in Brazoria County developed by Johnson Development.

 The development plans for Fall Creek specified that it would have about 1,500 apartment units, a hotel and conference center, office buildings, schools, and shopping centers.
 Redstone Golf Properties was scheduled to develop two golf courses at Fall Creek.
 Bivins described Fall Creek as "heavily wooded with oaks and pines."